rich-ma/coding-notes/MERN.md

 - first need to remove our user and authentication from the state
 - then we need to remove our auth token from our axios default header
 - need to remove jwtToken off the local storage as well
+- send our logout to our reducers so that we can modify our store.session
+-